 - Performance Standards: Comparative analysis of organisational or regional achievement of NHS Constitution standards such as the 4-hour A&E standard, Referral to Treatment waiting times and Cancer waiting times.

-- Population Health Needs: Sourcing and analysing appropriate data to provide information on the health needs of a population.
-This can cover topics such as the prevalence of different diseases and conditions, analysis of the key determinants of health outcomes such as smoking or obesity and socio-economic factors such as drug and alcohol use and employment across a population.
+- Population Health Needs: Sourcing and analysing appropriate data to provide information on the health needs of your population.
+This can cover topics such as the prevalence of different diseases and conditions, analysis of the key determinants of health outcomes such as smoking or obesity and socio-economic factors such as drug and alcohol use and employment across your population.

 Effectively conveying key messages to different audiences is crucial to ensure health and care data is used to maximum effect.
 We are skilled in the creation of visually appealing and user-friendly methods for the visualisation and interrogation of complex information.